csantanapr/knative-kind/README.md

 # Install Docker for Desktop
 To use kind, you will also need to [install docker](https://docs.docker.com/install/).

-You need to increase the default CPU and Memory configuration in docker, go to preferences and increase it to 6 CPU (4 CPUs if only using istio-lean) and 8GB memory

 Verify that docker engine and cli is working:
 ```
 docker version
 ```